oneoffcoder/books/sphinx/python-dothis/source/tuple-unpacking.rst

 Avoid stretching simple unpacking across multiple lines.
 In the first approach, a tuple is stored and then indexed repeatedly.
 In the second, the tuple is unpacked directly in one line.

+Direct unpacking states the expected shape of the returned data at the point of use.
+That usually reads better than treating the tuple as a tiny anonymous container and indexing into it repeatedly.

 Don't do this
 ^^^^^^^^^^^^^